seanivore/freelance-payments/assets/docs/BUG_WORKFLOW_FIX.md

 ### 5. Create Client

-  + Information needed across documents so might as well add it here
+  + Information needed across documents so might as well add it here for record-keeping and tax purposes

 ```python
 import stripe